austiezr/sfmta-data-analysis-ds/sfmta-api/README.md

 storage window.
 See TODO [here][TODO].

 05/20 - Folder also contains Dockerfile and requirements.txt for Elastic Beanstalk deployment via docker.
-06/15 - Also includes the schedule package to facilitate handling schedule data, as well as a brief TODO.
+06/15 - Also includes the schedule package (implemented) and routes package (not implemented) to facilitate handling/ schedule and route data, as well as a brief TODO.

 ## Endpoints